berryhill/echo-user-boiler/README.md

 + username {string}

 #### PUT/user/:id (not yet implemented)
-Updates a User with the Restful Parameter ':id'
+Updates a User with the Restful Parameter
 + username {string}

 #### GET/users